Creating an Emergency Plan Amidst the COVID19 PandemicSarah E.J. Collier, JD | Recording Secretary | email@example.com

-As COVID-19 continues to spread across our state, having an emergency plan is more important than ever.
-Whether you have a boarding facility (small or large) or care for your own horses, we urge you to have a plan in place in the event you (and/or your staff) become ill.
+As COVID-19 continues to create challenges in our daily lives, having an emergency plan is more important than ever.
+Whether you own your own horse or have a boarding facility (small or large), we urge you to have a plan in place in the event you (and/or your staff) become ill.
 Things to keep in mind when creating a plan are:

 1) Who will care for the horses if I fall ill and am unable to care for them?